The mixed phase quark core in massive hybrid stars: Results and Discussion

 \section{Results and Discussion}

-The presence of deconfined quarks in the core of massive NSs is an intriguing possibility.
-In this section, we thoroughly investigate the EOS and its impact on the internal structure of the most massive NSs.
-To describe the hadronic matter, we employ the RMF/RMFL models, while the NJL model with repulsive vector coupling is utilized for quark matter.
+The presence of deconfined quarks in the core of massive hybrid stars is an intriguing possibility.
+In this section, we investigate the EOS and its impact on the internal structure of the maximum-mass hybrid stars.
+To describe the hadronic matter, we employ the RMF models, while the NJL model with repulsive vector coupling is utilized for quark matter.
 The hadron-quark mixed phase is treated under the Gibbs equilibrium condition.
-For the representation of larger mass NSs, we employ the stiff parameter sets BigApple and NL3L-50, while the TM1e parameter set is used to illustrate the results for NSs with a mass around $2~M_\odot$.
-The results obtained from the NL3 parameter set are included in select figures for comparison purposes, as this set tends to predict excessively large radii and tidal deformability compared to observational data.
+For the representation of larger mass NSs, we employ the stiff parameter sets NL3L-50 and BigApple, while the TM1e parameter set illustrates results for NSs with a mass around $2~M_\odot$.
+The results obtained from the NL3 parameter set are included in select figures for comparison, as this set tends to predict excessively large radii and tidal deformability compared to observational data.